 - Infection Control and Universal Precautions

 - Cultural Competency at the End of Life

 During the training you will have the opportunity to meet and interact with other volunteers, explore your own experiences with death, loss, and grief, and hear from hospice professionals.
-You will receive instruction from each discipline on the hospice team, including our hospice director, medical director, a nurse case manager, social worker, chaplain, hospice aide, bereavement coordinator, and experienced volunteers.
-You will learn about our team approach, the medical perspective of hospice, and how to have good self care and prevent burnout.
+You will learn about our team approach, the medical perspective of hospice, and how to have good self-care and prevent burnout.
 Communication skills and healthy boundaries will be an important focus.

 The first step toward becoming a Roper Hospice volunteer is a phone interview, followed by an in-person interview.
 A background check, health check, drug screen, TB test, and flu shot are required to volunteer.
 Volunteers must be 18 years old.
 Due to the nature of this work, we are unable to accommodate community service hours.
 Please call 843-402-3118 to begin this process.
 I look forward to hearing from you!

 - Hospice Care